amazon-archives/awsmobile-cli/README.md

 When you run `awsmobile configure` outside of a valid awsmobilejs project, it sets the general configuration.
 The general configuration is applied when you run 'awsmobile init` or `awsmobile start` command.
 And its values are copied as the initial per project configuration for the newly initialized project

-When you run `awsmobile configure` inside a valid awsmobilejs project, it sets the per project configuration for the project.
-It does NOT change the general configuration or the per project configuration for other projects.
+When you run `awsmobile configure` inside a valid awsmobilejs project, it sets the configuration for this project only.
+It does NOT change the general configuration or the configuration of other projects.

 ## Usage